CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 For effective, performant, low-cost external providers, to offer services that _do more with less_ may compell legal profession players to adapt & evolve, or else, by "moving their cheese" away if they don't get on with the program asap now.

-While a more encompassing and technologically advanced solution might sound desirable and/or inevitable on the horizon, a solution that is a couple tech-generations behind, _but does the job, in fact, more jobs with less_, may prevail & initiate a long overdue restructuration process within the legal profession.
-And then the dam collapses and change becomes unstoppable.
+While a more encompassing, technologically advanced solution might sound desirable, or inevitable on the horizon, a solution that is a couple of tech-generations behind, _but does the job, in fact, more jobs with less_, may prevail & initiate a long overdue restructuration process within the legal profession.
+Then the dam collapses and you won't stop a tide with a broom.

 _A cautionary tale:_

->Not an analoguous case, but some usable lessons for this legal tech services provision context.
+>Not an analoguous case, but some usable lessons for this evolving legal tech services provision context.
 >
 >Once upon a time there was a very young BPM firm, just spun-off from the financial department of a large established corporation.
 That very young BPM firm had a really nice & progressive bleeding edge process of analytical accounting & corporate reporting with an internal monitoring system in natural language, that "told the story behind the numbers".
 >